 Even in his youth, Pete Townsend and his prominent proboscis were hard on the eyes.
 However, his musical genius was indisputable.
-Roger Daltry was the perfect hood ornament for the high-performance vehicle that was The Who.
+Roger Daltry was the perfect hood ornament for the high-octane vehicle that was The Who.
 Daltry was not a writer (a good thing), yet was such a passionate and protective advocate of the brand that he engaged in fistfights with Townsend over the direction of the band (a good thing).
 Golden-god Daltry was a perfect foil and muse for Townsend.
 So much so, that when it came time to cast an actor for the movie version of the rock opera Tommy, Daltry was the only possible choice.

 David Bowie and Mick Ronson (The Spiders From Mars):